kazumakano/pose-viewer/README.md

 # Pose Viewer
-This is web application to view smartphone pose.
+This web application allows you to view smartphone poses in real-time.
-This application is based on [Three.js](https://threejs.org/) and built with [Next.js](https://nextjs.org/).
+It visualizes the positions and orientations in 3D with [Three.js](https://threejs.org/).

 ## Usage
 ### server.py